f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 To perform a complete backup of the rSeries system, you must:

-•	Back up the configuration for F5OS.
+•	Back up the configuration for F5OS
-•	Back up any deployed tenants using the tenants’ backup mechanism (i.e. a UCS).
+•	Back up any deployed tenants using the tenants’ backup mechanism (i.e. a UCS)

 More detail is covered in the following solution article: